 We agreed to dismiss the lawsuit in October 2011, after the Mission and the District finalized a new lease.
 The new lease provides that although the Mission will be permitted to use the Gales School for voluntary religious activities, the lease prohibits the Mission from “requir[ing] any individual seeking [the Mission’s] services to participate in religious services or religious studies as a condition to receiving any service at the Leased Premises.”

-We retain the right, however, to file a new lawsuit challenging the lease if it is implemented in a manner that is unconstitutional--if, for instance, the Mission favors clients who sign up for religious activities or otherwise pressures clients to practice religion.
-We will continue to monitor the lease closely.
+We retain the right, however, to file a new lawsuit challenging the lease if it is implemented in a manner that is unconstitutional—if, for instance, the Mission favors clients who sign up for religious activities or otherwise pressures clients to practice religion.